 Love and the Limbic System

 The limbic system is our emotional center.
-It is more active during teenage years than at any other time.
+It is more active during the teenage years than at any other time.
 In a very real sense, it is the limbic system that informs teenage thinking until the prefrontal cortex is more developed.

 Remember love?
 Remember how deeply we feel love as teenagers?
 Remember our teenage friendships?
 Remember the emotional roller-coaster of your teenage years?
 The joy, the sadness, the outrage?
 We never really feel as intensely ever again.